2018 report: Nearly 7,000 absentee ballots mailed too late

 A Virginia Department of Elections 2018 post-election report found that 6,771 absentee votes did not count in the 2018 election because they were returned to the registrar’s office after Election Day.
-Eleven were returned late in person.
+Eleven were returned late in person and 6,760 were mailed late.
 The VDE lists 2018 official absentee ballot counts as 287,763.

 The VDE said in the same report that they would “work with general registrars in an attempt to determine if there are patterns that exist preventing the timely return of ballots.”

-Note: This story has been corrected to show that 21 Senate districts have also had a higher return in absentee ballots than in 2015, not 2019.